Semi-parametric inference based on adaptively collected data: Introduction

-A simple simulation reveals that these attractive guarantees can fail to hold under adaptive data collection.
-In particular, we performed experiments on a linear model~\eqref{EqnPartialLinear} with \mbox{$(\TargetDim, \NuisanceDim)=(2, 1000)$,} and in order to apply the LASSO bandit algorithm~\cite{oh2021sparsity}, we assumed that the nuisance vector $\NuisancePar \in \real^{1000}$ was $4$-sparse.
-We generated a path of $\Numobs = 950$ samples using the LASSO bandit procedure to select the covariates in an adaptive fashion, as applied to the target vector $\TrueTargetPar = $.
+However, when the data is collected in an adaptive manner, these attractive guarantees may fail to hold.
+To illustrate such a breakdown, we performed experiments on a linear model~\eqref{EqnPartialLinear} with \mbox{$(\TargetDim, \NuisanceDim)=(2, 1000)$,} and in order to apply the LASSO bandit algorithm~\cite{oh2021sparsity}, we assumed that the nuisance vector $\NuisancePar \in \real^{1000}$ was $4$-sparse.
+We generated a path of $\Numobs = 950$ samples using the LASSO bandit procedure to select the covariates in an adaptive fashion, as applied to the target vector $\TrueTargetPar = [2, \; 2 ]^T \in \real^2$.

-Panel (a) of ~\Cref{fig:high_dim_linear_demo} shows that the standardized estimation error associated with $\widehat{\theta}_1$ is \emph{not} standard Gaussian; instead, the distribution has a downward \emph{bias}, as reflected by the negative mean $-0.07$ of the standardized errors.
+Panel (a) of Figure~\ref{fig:high_dim_linear_demo} shows that the standardized estimation error associated with $\widehat{\theta}_1$ is \emph{not} standard Gaussian; instead, the distribution has a downward \emph{bias}, as reflected by the negative mean $-0.07$ of the standardized errors.
 Thus, we see that asymptotic normality may fail to hold with adaptively collected data.
-Panel (b) of~\Cref{fig:high_dim_linear_demo} shows that confidence intervals constructed from the unweighted $Z$-estimator fail to provide the desired target coverage; in particular, the fraction of times that they cover the true parameter is consistently below the target coverage.
+Panel (b) of Figure~\ref{fig:high_dim_linear_demo} shows that confidence intervals constructed from the unweighted $Z$-estimator fail to provide the desired target coverage; in particular, the fraction of times that they cover the true parameter is consistently below the target coverage.
 This under-coverage is to be expected given the deviations of the standardized error from Gaussianity.

 To be clear, such distributional anomalies are a wide-spread phenomenon: they are specific to \emph{neither} the particular $Z$-estimator \emph{nor} the LASSO bandit algorithm that we have simulated here.
 Similar types of breakdown are well-documented in the time series and forecasting literature, dating back to the classical work of Dickey and Fuller~\cite{dickey1979distribution}, White~\cite{white1959limiting}, and Lai and Wei~\cite{lai1982least}.
 More recent work~\cite{deshpande2018accurate,zhang2020inference,khamaru2021near} has highlighted a similar phenomenon in multi-armed bandit problems with popular selection algorithms like Thompson sampling, upper confidence bound (UCB), and $\epsilon$-greedy selection.